-Independence, capacity and powers of national human rights institutions, ombudsman institutions and equality bodies, including as regards their cooperation with civil society until 200787, subsequently being modified in 200988, the moment at which it actually began functioning.
-It curently reports to the Ministry of the Presidency, Relations with Parliament and Equality, and in October 2018 held its first plenary session since December 2013 (during which the 2013-2015 Action Plan was approved).
-Its four main functions are: (1) provide victims of discrimination with independent advice when processing their complaints; (2) publish studies, research, reports with autonomy and independence; (3) promote measures that contribute to equal treatment and the elimination of discrimination preparing the appropriate recommendations and proposals; and (4) draft and approve the annual Report on the activities
+Independence, capacity and powers of national human rights institutions, ombudsman institutions and equality bodies, including as regards their cooperation with civil society

+In 2003 the Council for the Elimination for Racial and Ethnic Discrimination86 (CEDRE) was created, although its mission, composition and functions were not established until 200787, subsequently being modified in 200988, the moment at which it actually began functioning.
+It currently reports to the Ministry of the Presidency, Relations with Parliament and Equality, and in October 2018 held its first plenary session since December 2013 (during which the 2013-2015 Action Plan was approved89).
+Its four main functions are: (1) provide victims of discrimination with independent advice when processing their complaints90; (2) publish studies, research, reports with autonomy and independence91; (3) promote measures that contribute to equal treatment and the elimination of discrimination preparing the appropriate recommendations and proposals; and (4) draft and approve the